Key Learning Points

 If moxibustion is not available, try a warm bath!

 If using a glass cup, press the skin beside its rim to let air seep in slowly.
-If you’ve left it in place for some time, using strong suction, it may be sore, so warn your patient and do it gradually.
+Note that when you’ve left it in place for some time, using strong suction, it may be sore, so warn your patient and do it gradually.

-If using rubber squeeze tops, just squeeze the top to reduce the vacuum, then lift it away.
+With rubber squeeze-top cups, just squeeze the top to reduce the vacuum, then lift it away.

 Offer the patient the opportunity to rest a little while after they are removed: cover the patient with a warm towel.
 The reason is that you have moved blood around in various ways, either to clear an invading pathogen or to release pus.
 This is a bit of a shock to the system, so allow time for rest.